 You can also study other health related events like relapse or rehospitalization.
 The events do not even need to be events that you’d like to avoid.
 Survival models are used to model the time to pregnancy for couples treated for fertility problems.

 There are two features of survival models.

 First is the process of measuring the time in a sample of people, animals, or machines until a specific event occurs.
-In fact, many people use the term “time to event analysis” instead of “survival analysis” to emphasize the broad range of areas where you can apply these techniques.
+In fact, many people use the term “time to event analysis” or “event history analysis” instead of “survival analysis” to emphasize the broad range of areas where you can apply these techniques.

 Second, is the recognition that not everyone/everything in your sample will experience the event.
 Those not experiencing the event, either because the study ended before they had the event or because they were lost to follow-up are classified as censored observations.

-What is censoring and why do you have to worry about it?
+Censoring in time-to-event data and why you have to worry about it

 One of the hallmarks of survival analysis is censoring.
 You are measuring the time until a certain event occurs in a sample of people, animals, or machines, and some of those in your sample never experience the event, at least not while you were studying them.